 he was handcuffing my husband, so I personally didn't fully understand

 what was happening and why.
 But

 prosecute???
 What would make her or anyone else want to prosecute?
-The snippet of the conversation above that was extracted from the transcript serves as proof that we were clueless as to what was going on.
+The snippet of the conversation above that was extracted from the "Transcribe" Me transcript serves as proof that we were clueless as to what was going on.
 Remember this unacquainted information to compare with what will be revealed later.